ProgrammingCourse2023/Lisbon_Search_Engine/README.md

 The last API functions are related to get information from the database, but instead of get all information in the same time it will get a single register, considering some id of the register.
 Only need to write, after the localhost, "facilities_polygon/<id>", if the facility is stored in the polygon table, or "facilities_point/<id>" if the facility is stored in the point table.
 The video below shows an example of this application.----

 # Limitations and next steps

+  The tool require to the next step that every facility has more than one geometry in different scales to have a better visualization.
+  Displaying the results of Lisbon Search Engine It will be more accurate if it is done from a official web page.
+  The source of information was limited. it will useful for the project include more informetion sources.
+  The next tool version will seek the implementation of more information about Lisbon and increase the number of OSM tags to achieve a good range of detail.

 # Authors